-The firewall must explicitly allow activities, either through system defaults or through your own configurations.
+The firewall will only allow activities which are explicitly set, either through system defaults or through your own configurations.
 New services can't slip through the firewall unless you allow them through.
 You must be able to identify and remove any "back doors" that may be surreptitiously put into place.

-All of the software is written with the idea that simplicity is important with software, as well.
+All of the software is written with the idea that simplicity is an important advantage.
 The number of lines of code for the various proxies and utilities are smaller than their standard IRIX counterparts.
-These programs are readable and understandable.
+This makes the programs readable, understandable, and less prone to having an error hidden in some complex programming structure.
+Also, the source code for the Gauntlet firewall is provided so anyone can examine and confirm the programs operation.
 They are also examinable by any Gauntlet customer, not hidden away in some sort of black box.
 The security of the Gauntlet Internet firewall does not depend on secret algorithms or source code.